shreeyahi/study-fatigue-risk-analyzer/README.md

 - Simple models can still be useful when applied thoughtfully
 - Even small projects benefit from being honest about limitations

-Interestingly, just thinking through the features and outputs helped me reflect on my own routine and make small improvements — which wasn’t something I expected going in.
+Interestingly, just thinking through the features and outputs helped me reflect on my own routine and make small improvements, which wasn’t something I expected going in.

 ---